What Is a Personal Financial Statement?

 Note that rentals don't show on the personal financial statement, because there is no ownership.
 Renting a house or leasing a car creates a monthly expense, but you don't own these items, so they don't get included in this statement.

 When Do I Need a Personal Financial Statement?

 If you are presenting a business plan or business loan request to a lender, they will probably ask for a personal financial statement.
 In many cases, you may be asked to provide a personal guarantee for part of the loan, or you may have to pledge some of your personal assets to guarantee the loan.
 Sometimes this is called a collateral loan.

 The personal financial statement will be required so the lender can see if you have enough assets and what kinds of assets you have.
 For example, if you are pledging investments (like an IRA or 401k), the bank will need to know the amount of the investment and where it is kept.

 What Does a Personal Financial Statement Look Like?

 The format of the personal financial statement is standard.
 It shows assets on the left and liabilities on the right.
 Net worth is also shown on the right, to balance the equation.

-What Else Might Be Included on a Personal Financial Statement?
+What Else Might Be Included?